waas-rent/vesc_can_sdk/README.zephyr.md

 ## Building the SDK as a Zephyr Library

 1. **Add the SDK to your Zephyr project**
-   - Copy the `vesc_can_sdk` directory into your Zephyr application's source tree, or add it as a module/submodule.
+   - Copy the `vesc_can_sdk` directory into your Zephyr application's source tree.

 2. **Include the SDK in your application's CMakeLists.txt**
    - In your application's `CMakeLists.txt`, add: